shotgunsoftware/tk-houdini-alembicnode/otls/README.md

 2. Launch Houdini from Shotgun using the Houdini version you wish to check for parameter updates on.

-3. Open a new scene on an Shot or an Asset.
+3. Open a new scene on an Shot or an Asset using Workfiles.

 4. Run the following script in the Houdini Python shell.
     ```python